Search Database

 | Date of Death: | |

-| Cause: | Survived WW1 |
+| Cause: | Unknown, survived WW1 |

-| Memorial: | |
+| Memorial: | Unknown |

 | Information: | Charles was born on or around the 21 Apr 1900 near Ballymahon, Co.
 Longford and was the youngest of 6 children; Charles's father was listed as being a tin smith on his birth record.
 Charles worked as a blacksmith's assistant prior to enslisting in April 1917.
 However, he was discharged by September 1917 as he mis-stated his age on his attestment (was still 16 rather than 18).
-Charles's elder brother Thomas Robert Casey served in WW1 with the Royal Field Artillery. |
+Charles's elder brother Thomas Robert Casey served in WW1 with the Royal Field Artillery.
+No more is currently known about Charles's life post-WW1 |

 | Parents Names: | Likely son of John Casey and Catherine (née Kelly), Drinan, Ballymahon, Co.
 Longford. |